shanghaitech-igem/iweb/index.md

 It's iWEB here, [ShanghaiTech University](https://www.shanghaitech.edu.cn)'s Introduction to Web Development for new iGEMers.
 This course is dedicated for those iGEMers who wants to do wiki related works with a little basics of programming.

-# Reference of this course
+# References of this Course

 * [CS50x: Week 8 HTML, CSS, JavaScript](https://cs50.harvard.edu/x/2024/weeks/8/)